skinwalker3654/programing-language/README.md

-I was starting to creating my own language and till now i made the compiler that tokenizes the file input and does syntax check.
+I was starting to creating my own programing language and till now i made the compiler that tokenizes the file input and does syntax check.